NUS-SNL/santa-nsdi-ae/README.md

 # SANTA Implementation

-This repository contains the source code and the experiment setup for SANTA ([link to paper](https://github.com/NUS-SNL/santa-nsdi-ae/blob/main/nsdi26spring-paper101.pdf)), along with other implementations we compare with.
+This repository contains the source code and the experiment setup for our paper "Managing Congestion Control Heterogeneity on the Internet with Approximate Performance Isolation"  ([link to paper](https://github.com/NUS-SNL/santa-nsdi-ae/blob/main/nsdi26spring-paper101.pdf))

-We prototype our implmentation using an Intel Tofino switch with a C++ control plane, and use another server for sending traffic across the switch.
+We provide the p4 implementation of our multi-queue AQM, Santa, along with other the implementations we compared it with.
+We prototype our implementation using an Intel Tofino switch with a C++ control plane, and use another server for sending traffic across the switch.
 ---

 ## Setup Requirements